ksmin23/my-aws-cdk-examples/memorydb/vector-search/README.md

-# Amazon MemoryDB for Redis
+# Amazon MemoryDB for Redis for Vector Search

 ![amazon-memorydb-for-redis](./amazon-memorydb.svg)